Donald Trump Booed Again By Nationals Crowd After Trump 2020 Ad Comes On Jumbotron During Game 7

 — Kelyn Soong (@KelynSoong) October 31, 2019

-There were other protests against Donald Trump during Game 5, including fans who displayed a large sign calling for the president’s impeachment as they stood behind home plate.
+There were other protests against Trump during Game 5, including fans who displayed a large sign calling for the president’s impeachment as they stood behind home plate.

 The incident was met with a mixed reaction, as many of Trump’s critics seemed to revel in his obvious displeasure but others said the chants were out of line.
-MSNBC host Joe Scarborough said that the crowd was “un-American” for chanting “Lock him up!” at the president, but others said that these chants were fair play given that Trump himself led chants of “Lock her up!” against political opponent Hillary Clinton frequently during the 2016 campaign.
+MSNBC host Joe Scarborough said that the crowd was “un-American” for chanting “Lock him up!” at the president, but others said that these chants were fair play given that Trump himself frequently led chants of “Lock her up!” against political opponent Hillary Clinton during the 2016 campaign.

 After Donald Trump was booed twice by the Washington Nationals crowd in a matter of three days, there could be some more tense moments still ahead.
 The Nationals overcame a 2-0 deficit in Game 7 to win the franchise’s first World Series title, setting up what could be an awkward White House visit for the team.